-A Doctorate in Arts (D.A.), honorary doctorate, or any other degree equivalent is not considered a qualified Ph.D. for purposes of application to this fellowship.
+A Doctorate in Arts (DA), honorary doctorate, or any other degree equivalent is not considered a qualified PhD for the purposes of application to this fellowship.

 Fellows will teach one course per year in the Department of Religious Studies at Stanford, actively participate in HCBSS events and programs, and give one talk on their research during the term of the fellowship.
 They are expected to be in residence at Stanford for the full academic year (mid-September through mid-June), including quarters when they are not teaching.

-If, after lodging your application for a HCBSS Postdoctoral Fellowship, you accept another position or postdoctoral fellowship, please withdraw your application as soon as possible by emailing email@example.com.
+If you accept another position or postdoctoral fellowship after submitting your application for the HCBSS Postdoctoral Fellowship, please withdraw your application as soon as possible by emailing email@example.com.

 Application to the HCBSS Postdoctoral Fellowship requires the following materials:

-- Cover letter (about one page, single-spaced) describing research and teaching interests in addition to detailing the reasons for the applicant’s interest in coming to The Ho Center for Buddhist Studies at Stanford;
+- Cover letter (about one page, single-spaced) describing research and teaching interests, and detailing the reasons for the applicant’s interest in coming to The Ho Center for Buddhist Studies at Stanford

 - Curriculum vitae